amunipelumi/ems-project/README.md

     - `MDB_NAME`: Set to any name of choice
     - `MDB_COLL`: Set to any name of choice

+- Application
-- Run application
+   - Run
       ```bash
          docker-compose up -d
       ```

-- Check status
+   - Status
       ```bash
          docker logs --tail 25 <name of container>
       ```